Jelena Karličić

-Jelena Karličić (born 5 October 2002) is a Montenegrin women's football forward who plays in the Turkish Super League for Fatih Vatan and has appeared for the Montenegro women's national team.
+Jelena Karličić (born 5 October 2002) is a Montenegrin women's football forward who plays in the Turkish Super League for Beşiktaş J.K. and has appeared for the Montenegro women's national team.

 Club career

 End August 2024, Karličić moved to Turkey, and signed with the Gaziantep-based club ALG to play in the 2024–25 Super League.

 For the 2025–26 Turkish Super League season, she transferred to Fatih Vatan in Istanbul.

 International career

 Karličić has been capped for the Montenegro national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.